 Snotra – social skills and social occasions.
 Goddess of event planning.

 Gná – communication, messages, listening.
 Goddess who helps with all human relationships.

 Frigg’s holy day is “Mother’s Night,” which was absorbed into Christmas Eve, but in earlier times was the eve of the Winter Solstice.
 Mother’s Night was auspicious for oracles to be cast, as Frigg was thought to sit at her spindle, weaving the destinies of men and gods alike.
 With the arrival of Christianity, her worship was diverted to the Virgin Mary and St. Lucy/Lucia, who’s holy day is December 13.

 Signs and Symbols

 Water-wading birds, sheep, cows, and falcons.
-Wetlands, cattails, clouds and mist.
+Wetlands, ponds, swamps and marshes.
+Cattails.
+Clouds, mist and vapor.
 Spinning and weaving, fabric and textiles, house keys.
 Winter Solstice and Christmas Eve.
 Midwives and mothers.
 Birch and linden trees.
+Fairy Godmothers and Mother Goose!
 The runes Bjarkan and Peorð.

-Frig, Frija, Perchte, Berchet, Frau Holda, Frau Gode, Frige, and Mother Goose!
+Frig, Frija, Frije, Frea, Perchte, Berchet, Frau Holda, Frau Gode, Frige, and yes, Mother Goose!